 - I have work I love that brings together passions from across my life, lets me be my best self, and do what I’m 100% sure I’m on earth for.

-- I have a wonderful relationship that’s the deepest I’ve ever connected with anyone, and the most I’ve been able to grow.
+- I have a wonderful partnership that’s the deepest I’ve ever connected with anyone, and the most I’ve been able to grow.

 - I have a rich community and a home I love.

-- Most importantly, I’m thrilled to be able to help volunteers across the globe discern who they want to be and how they want to live after service—so they can keep giving their unique gifts that the world deeply needs.
+- I’m thrilled to be able to help volunteers across the globe discern who they want to be and how they want to live after service—so they can keep giving their unique gifts that the world deeply needs.

 I don’t share all this to brag in any way.
 My life isn’t perfect, and living will always present challenges—especially for those of us committed to ongoing growth :).
 I just share it to let you know two big things:

 - I understand the space you’re in right now, and what you’re going through.

-- I can show you, step by step, how to get to the other side of it.
+- I can support you, step by step, to get to the other side of it.

 I can support you because I’ve come through this particular transition.
-And I’ve helped others to do it.
-And I know from the deepest soul place in me that you’re made for tremendous things, and if you want it badly enough, you can do it, too :).
+And I’ve helped others come through it.
+And I know from the deepest soul place in me that you’re made for tremendous things, and you can come through this time into a new life that really fulfills you, too.